8 Practical Tips To Stop Mindless Eating Forever

 All those above are mindless eating.

-However, the thing that’s more interesting is you can’t explain most of those decisions.
+However, the thing that’s more interesting is that you can’t explain most of those decisions.
 Read that again: You don’t know and can’t explain why you’re eating most of the time that you eat mindlessly!

-You probably knew eating those were going to harm you later.
+You probably knew eating those was going to harm you later.
 But you took those calls because your mind was too busy being elsewhere.
 It forgot to tap you on your shoulder to point out the downsides of eating those.

 • You eat mindlessly because your mind is busy and wandering.